- Who can get an account?

 No. Each person using the OSC systems must have his/her own account.
 Sharing files is possible, even with separate accounts.
 Ask your PI to request an account for you through the ARMSTRONG portal (alternatively, PI's can email student information to OSC Help for this purpose).
 Contact firstname.lastname@example.org for assistance.

 You can change your password through the My OSC portal.
-Log in at my.osc.edu, and click the "change password" button at the bottom left corner of the HPC User Profile box.
-Please note that your password must have at least 8 characters.
-Certain special characters are not permitted, and an error message will appear briefly.
+Log in at http://my.osc.edu, and click the "change password" button at the bottom left corner of the HPC User Profile box.
+Please note that your password has certain requirements; these are specified on the "change password" portal.
 Please wait an hour before attempting to log in with the new password.
 For security purposes, please note that our password change policy requires a password change every 90 days.

 You can change your default shell through the My OSC portal.
 Log in at my.osc.edu, and use the "Unix Shell" drop-down menu in the HPC User Profile box to change your shell.
 You will need to log off the HPC system and log back on before the change goes into effect.
 Please note, that it will take about an hour for the changes to be applied.